-Visiting London with a baby may seem difficult, especially if this is your first family trip, and the truth is that the difficulties you face when traveling with a baby is something we don’t really understand until we have one and start planning a trip.
+Visiting London with a baby may seem difficult, especially if this is your first family trip.
+The truth is that the difficulties you face when travelling with a baby are something we don’t understand until we have one and start planning a trip.

-In July 2016 we had our first child, and after spending some time using public transport and traveling around London with a baby and a stroller, we decided to write this article with everything you might need to know to plan a London getaway with a baby.
+After spending some time using public transport and travelling around London with a baby and a buggy, we decided to write this article with everything you might need to know to plan a London getaway with a baby.

 Flying with a baby

 If this is your first plane trip with a baby, there are a few things I would recommend.
-For starters, I recommend that you take a folding stroller, and although it doesn’t have to be an umbrella stroller in my opinion if it can be an umbrella stroller then all the better.
-We bought an economical folding seat for the trips, since we didn’t want to spend a lot of money on a seat that we knew we were going to check in, since you never know how it might leave the plane….
+For starters, I recommend that you take a folding stroller, and although it doesn’t have to be an umbrella stroller, in my opinion, if it can be an umbrella stroller, then all the better.
+We bought an economic folding seat for the trips since we didn’t want to spend a lot of money on a seat that we knew we would check in since you never know how it might leave the plane…

 Liquids on the plane